National Autistic Society - advice and guidance for children with autism

-SENDCo. - Ms. Rhian John
+SENDCo. - Miss.
+Rhian John

-SEND Governor - Katherine Jarrett
+SEND Governor - Mrs. Katherine Jarrett

 St Faith’s are committed to ensuring that every child makes good or better progress and successfully reaches their potential.
 Children are identified as having SEND (Special Educational Needs and Disabilities) through a combination of approaches, including liaison with previous schools, monitoring of academic performance and concerns raised by teachers and parents.